Alternatives of entanglement depth and metrological entanglement criteria: f -entanglement depth

 (For the proof, see Appendix~\ref{app:trafg.fDepth}.)
-Note that if $g$ is decreasing then the monotonicity of $D_{g\circ f}$ is the opposite as that of $D_f$.
-Then, from bounds in generator functions, we may also have more involved bounds for the depths than the simple case \eqref{eq:Depthfmon}.
+Note that if $g$ is decreasing then the LOCC monotonicity of $D_{g\circ f}$ is the opposite as that of $D_f$.
+Then, from bounds in generator functions, we may also have more involved bounds for the depths than the simple case~\eqref{eq:Depthfmon}.
 That is, if the generator functions $f_1,f_2:\pinv{P}_\text{I}\to\field{R}$ and the monotone functions $g_1,g_2:\field{R}\to\field{R}$ are such that $g_1\circ f_1$ and $g_2\circ f_2$ are both increasing or both decreasing, then we have

-by \eqref{eq:Depthfmon} and \eqref{eq:gmeasuresfD}.
+by~\eqref{eq:Depthfmon} and~\eqref{eq:gmeasuresfD}.

-For partitionability, producibility and stretchability, we get back the depths \eqref{eq:Depth} by the height, width and rank \eqref{eq:hwr} as generating functions.
-Note also the alternative formulations \eqref{eq:Depthf2} and \eqref{eq:Depthfdec} of those.
-Also, an immediate consequence of \eqref{eq:Depthfmon} for these is that, since $r<w$ \eqref{eq:hwr}, the (producibility) entanglement depth \eqref{eq:Depth.prod} is an upper bound of the stretchability entanglement depth \eqref{eq:Depth.str}, $D_\text{str}<D_\text{prod}\equiv D$.
-This is of course a rather loose bound, however, by the aid of \eqref{eq:gmeasuresfDmon}, we may have stronger, even strict bounds in some cases.
-These are
+For partitionability, producibility and stretchability, we get back the depths~\eqref{eq:Depth} by the height, width and rank~\eqref{eq:hwr} as generator functions.
+Note also the alternative formulations~\eqref{eq:Depthf2} and~\eqref{eq:Depthfdec} of those.
+Also, an immediate consequence of~\eqref{eq:Depthfmon} for these is that, since $r<w$~\eqref{eq:hwr}, the (producibility) entanglement depth~\eqref{eq:Depth.prod} is an upper bound of the stretchability entanglement depth~\eqref{eq:Depth.str}, $D_\text{str}<D_\text{prod}\equiv D$.
+This is of course a rather loose bound, however, by the aid of~\eqref{eq:gmeasuresfDmon}, we may have stronger, even strict bounds in some cases.
+For this, we recall the bounds among the generator functions $h$, $w$ and $r$~\eqref{eq:hwr},